Market value? Replacement cost?

 Deciding how much to insure your home for presents several challenges that you may not have anticipated.
 As you can see, it’s not as simple as looking at your home’s actual market value.
 Instead, a multitude of factors must be considered in order to come up with an accurate replacement cost.

-The best way to encompass every important aspect and to come up with a safe and protective amount to insure your home for is to speak with an insurance agent.
+The best way to encompass every important aspect and to come up with a safe and protective amount to insure your home is to speak with an insurance agent.

 At Andreotti Agency, we can help you do just that.
 Call us today!